cryptoshepherd/bitcoin-node/README.md

 $ wget https://code.samourai.io/whirlpool/whirlpool-client-cli/uploads/21d25ed02cceb91f4aa95b6389b9da9c/whirlpool-client-cli-
 {{LAST_VERSION}}-run.jar
 ```

-The Video explain how to retrive the payload from the samurai wallet
+_The Video explain how to retrive the payload from the samurai wallet_

-4) You will be asked for the passphrase you've already set, type it ans wait for:
+4. You will be asked for the passphrase you've already set, type it ans wait for:

-"STARTED"
+> STARTED

-5) CTRL-C
+5. CTRL-C

-6)

 ```
 $ sudo nano /etc/systemd/system/whirpool.service